Avoid These Mistakes When Writing About Older Donors

 - What do you think of when you imagine an older woman or older man?
 Glamorous Sophia Loren and ageless Sean Connery?
 Or cartoon characters such as Abe and Mona, Homer Simpson's parents?

 - Older people are just as diverse as younger people.
 They look stylish and dowdy, are jet-setters and bus riders, and they are no more often inflexible than younger people.
 Some are conservative, and some are, well, wild.
 They play tennis, do yoga, bowl, and are couch potatoes.
 More older people work past retirement age, while others sail or golf.
-Many are on Facebook, while others won't touch even a mobile phone.
+And they are on Facebook and other social media sites.
+Facebook has been losing younger people and picking up older ones.
+Most of FB's recent growth has been from this demographic.

 - Avoid lumping all older people into any category -- glamorous, active or frail.
 They're just people like everyone else and come in a fantastic assortment of looks, styles, and abilities.